-Gay/LGBT History Month – October 14th, 1977: Anita Bryant Was Hit In The Face With A Pie And Its Still Delicious!
+Gay History – October 14th, 1977: Anita Bryant Hit In The Face With A Pie And Its Still Delicious To This Day!
 [Video]

 Today marks one of the most iconic moments in Gay and LGBT history!